French prosecutors suspect Elon Musk deliberately encouraged deepfakes row to inflate X value

 French Prosecutors Alert US Authorities Over Market Manipulation Concerns

-French prosecutors have notified US authorities about suspicions that Elon Musk may have deliberately fueled the deepfakes row involving his Grok AI chatbot to inflate X value ahead of a planned stock market listing.
-The Paris prosecutor's office reached out to the US Department of Justice and French lawyers at the US Securities and Exchange Commission on Tuesday, sharing concerns that the controversy over sexualized deepfakes "may have been deliberately generated in order to artificially boost the value of companies X and X AI," according to a statement confirming a Le Monde report
+French prosecutors have contacted US authorities with allegations that Elon Musk may have deliberately encouraged controversy surrounding sexualized deepfakes on X to artificially inflate X value ahead of a planned stock market listing.
+The Paris prosecutor's office confirmed on Saturday that it reached out to the US Department of Justice and French lawyers at the SEC on Tuesday to share concerns about potential market manipulation

 1